Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 ## Login user:

 Once the sdk is initialized , you can allow user to login.
-You need to call login function availble on sdkInstance created in previous step.
+You need to call login function available on sdkInstance created in previous step.

 ```js
     $("#login").click(async function (event) {